SpineML/spineml.github.io/spinecreator/datainput/index.md

 spinemlnetStop() - Stop the spinemlnet server.

-Consule spinemlnet_run.m and spinemlnet_test.m to see how to use these mex functions.
+Consult spinemlnet_run.m and spinemlnet_test.m to see how to use these mex functions.

 You can run the example: